 What’s in a name?
 London place names decoded

-We’re surrounded by street signs every day and casually type these sometimes odd-sounding addresses into Google Maps without a second thought about their origins.
-So, let’s delve deeper into the Roman history of London street names.
+We’re surrounded by street signs every day and casually type these sometimes odd-sounding addresses into Google Maps without a second thought about what they mean or where the name came from.
+The Romans founded the city of Londinium [London], so you’d expect a Latin root somewhere.
+Let’s delve a little deeper into the Roman origins of London street names.

 Barbican

 The next time you’re out and about in Barbican, remember that this area was once a Roman stronghold.
-London’s first fort was built here between 110 and 120 AD and Barbican derives from the Latin word Barbecana – a fortified outpost, gate, or tower.
-This twelve-acre Roman fort was situated in the northwest corner of Londinium, the Roman city which once covered less than half the area of today’s City of London.
+London’s first fort was built here between 110 and 120 AD and the name Barbican derives from the Latin word Barbecana – a fortified outpost, gateway, or tower.
+The twelve-acre Roman fort was situated in the northwest corner of Londinium, the new town founded by the Romans in 50AD.

 Aldgate, Moorgate, Bishopsgate, Ludgate, Cripplegate

-The Roman city of Londiinium [London] was protected by seven defensive gates.
+The Roman-to-Medieval city of London was protected by seven defensive gates.
 Three of those are recognisable today in the names Aldgate, Moorgate, and Bishopsgate.
 Elsewhere, Ludgate Hill, Cripplegate Cemetery, and Newgate Street are pointers to the existence of Roman-medieval gates no longer in situ.
-These gates served as administrative entry points for collecting taxes and tolls and for controlling who was permitted to exit.
-So not just keeping tribal incursions at bay.
+These gates served as administrative entry points for tax collection and controlling who was permitted to exit.
+So not just keeping out raiders and invaders.

-The name Aldgate comes from Alderman’s gate and refers to the aldermen or senior officials who used this entrance.
+The name Aldgate comes from Alderman’s Gate and refers to the aldermen or senior officials who used this entrance.
 Bishopsgate has a mercantile connection.
-From medieval times it was used by visitors and merchants popping to and from Bishops Stortford for trade.
-Its gate area quickly became a buzzing nexus for commerce.
+In the Middle Ages, it was used by visitors and merchants popping to and from Bishops Stortford.
+Its gate area quickly became a buzzing trade nexus.
 Ludgate is named after King Lud, a pre-Roman monarch who, legend has it, founded London and was buried in the area.
-But there’s no historical evidence that he ever existed.
+But there’s no historical evidence he ever existed.
 Cripplegate comes from the Anglo-Saxon cruplegate, meaning protected tunnel or covered entrance.
-The Moorgate entrance opened out into the moors beyond the city walls.
-Newgate was, unsurprisingly, a pretty grim prison and its similarly forbidding portcullis entrance was a warning to convicts that this was no typical Roman-medieval gate.
-These unfortunate felons were executed here.
+The Moorgate entrance opened out into the moors beyond the city walls; hence the name.
+Newgate was used as a prison – a pretty grim one.
+Its forbidding portcullis entrance was a warning to convicts that this was no typical gateway into the city.
+You could enter here, but would you ever leave?

 Stratford